JordanAaronRussell/Medical_Insurance_Pricing_Analysis/README.md

 - Income

 These variables could help predictive performance.
-Machine learning techniques could be used to see how well the model generalises to unseen data.
+Machine learning techniques such as Random Forests, Gradient Boosting, or XGBoost could also be investigated and compared against the statistical models used in this project.
+This would allow evaluation of predictive performance on unseen data and provide insight into how well the model generalises to new customers.